Custom Baseboard Heater Covers

-You have a number of choices when ordering your custom made baseboard heater cover, and this web page is designed to allow you to tell me all your choices easily, receive a price for your unique needs, and also to place your custom order instantly.
+The order form on this web page is designed to allow you to specify all your choices easily, as well as receive a price for your unique needs, and to place your custom order quickly.

 Each Heater Cover should have its own name or number to identify it.